Frequently Asked Questions (FAQs)

 Yes.
 Disclosure of confidential information to persons or entities outside the U.S. will require written client notification and permission, even if the information will be going to persons within the same firm.

-CPAs who use external service providers should always inquire regarding the provider's transfer of information to persons or entities outside the U.S. If it is anticipated that this will occur (CPA or external service provider will disclose), under Section 5063.3 and Section 54.1, the CPA must inform the client in writing and obtain the client's written permission for the disclosure.
+CPAs who use external service providers should always inquire regarding the provider's transfer of information to persons or entities outside the U.S. If it is anticipated that this will occur (CPA or external service provider will disclose), under BPC section 5063.3 and CBA Regulations section 54.1, the CPA must inform the client in writing and obtain the client's written permission for the disclosure.

 Would written permission from the client be required if a CPA "stored" confidential client documents or information on an Internet file server?